timepp/dot2dgml/README.md

 dot2dgml has limitations as well:

-* many dot language features are not available in dgml.
+- Unicode input should be `utf-8` encoded.
+If you want to pipe output to `dot2dgml`: On Windows command line, run `chcp 65001` beforehand; On Linux command line, set `LANG` to `UTF-8`.
-* sub-graph is not supported as for now.
+- sub-graph is not supported as for now.

-Unicode input should be `utf-8` encoded.
-If you want to pipe output to `dot2dgml`,
+- only `color`, `fillcolor` and `fontcolor` attributes are translated and verified to work in dgml.
+All other attributes are plainly copied to dgml and will work if you are very lucky.
-- On Windows command line, run `chcp 65001` beforehand
+- HTML labels are not supported as it's not supported by DGML.
-- On Linux command line, set `LANG` to `UTF-8`
+- As DGML don't support undirected edges, so each undirected edge `a--b` are translated to 2 directed edges `a->b` and `b->a`

 ## examples